News

 Rabea Rogge, who completed her master's degree in Electrical Engineering and Information Technology, is back on earth after a four-day expedition with a SpaceX team.

-Video review of Informatiktage 2025
+Video review of Informatiktage 2025 at ETH Zurich

 As a partner of Informatiktage, our department welcomed visitors to a day of discovery and hands-on exploration.
 This year, we offered over 40 exciting activities for all ages, highlighting the intersection of computer science with health and medicine.
 Watch the video here.